We're Here to Help

-The Temporary Stay Visa (Highly Skilled Activities) is intended to allow the holder to carry out a highly-qualified activity; a temporary or scientific research activity in a scientific research centre; or teaching activities in a higher education institution.
+The Temporary Stay Visa (Highly Qualified Activities) is intended to allow the holder to carry out a highly qualified activity; a temporary or scientific research activity in a scientific research centre; or teaching activities in a higher education institution.
 Salary must be 1.5 times the national average gross annual salary.
 The individual applicant may have a contract either directly with the Portuguese entity or may remain on contract outside Portugal.

-The Residence Visa for highly qualified applicants is available for highly skilled employees with local contracts in Portugal or for highly-skilled service providers who will be in Portugal for at least one year.
-Residence visa holders must apply for residence permits after arrival in Portugal.
-The residence visa and permit can be granted for service providers on home contract as well as for locally-hired workers.
+The Residence Visa for highly qualified applicants is available for highly skilled employees with local contracts in Portugal or for highly skilled service providers who will be in Portugal for at least one year.
+Residence visa holders must apply for a residence permit after arrival in Portugal.
+The residence visa and permit can be granted for service providers on home contract as well as for locally hired workers.
 Note however that this route is not suitable for intra-company transferees.
 Salary must be 1.5 times the national average gross annual salary.

 The Blue Card (Cartão Azul) is an EU-wide (with some exceptions) immigration process for highly skilled employees with a local job offer and a salary at least 1.5 times the gross national average salary.
 The Blue Card offers some concrete benefits to the applicant.

 The Van der Elst is an immigration process whereby a non-EEA national who is employed and contracted by a service provider in an EEA country and sent on short-term assignment as a posted worker to Portugal no longer requires a work permit.
 The Portuguese Immigration Services should be notified of the assignment.